-All requests for appeal consideration must be submitted in writing to the Title IX Coordinator within five (5) college business days of the delivery of the written finding of the decision maker.
+All requests for appeal consideration must be submitted in writing to the Title IX Coordinator within ten (10) college business days of the delivery of the written finding of the Title IX Coordinator.
 Any party may appeal the findings only under the grounds described below.